StuartsProjects/SX12XX-LoRa/ReadMe.md

 **setSyncWord(LORA\_MAC\_PRIVATE\_SYNCWORD)**

 You can define the syncword here, either a 8 bit value of your own choice or the standard values of LORA\_MAC\_PRIVATE\_SYNCWORD (0x12) or LORA\_MAC\_PUBLIC\_SYNCWORD (0x34).
-Take care with setting your own syncwords, some values may not be compatible with other LoRa devices or can give reduced sensitivity.
+Take great care with setting your own syncwords, some values will not work and may not be compatible with other LoRa devices or can give reduced sensitivity.
+Best to stick to the standard PUBLIC and PRIVATE ones.
 There is no configurable syncword for SX128x devices.

 **setHighSensitivity()**